 Consider who your home is most suitable for.
 Is it a young family, a professional couple or a student?
 What is your policy on pets and smoking?
 Think of the best qualities you want in a tenant.
 Use this list in any promotion efforts so you can find the right fit.

 Research your local area for similar rental properties.
 Determine what a fair rental price is for same size properties in a similar location with comparable features.
 This will help you determine a competitive price that will draw interest from renters.

 5. Hire a Professional

-Being a first-time landlord can be overwhelming.
+Becoming a landlord can feel overwhelming.
 Fortunately, there are professional property management companies that can help you be successful in your new venture.
 Consider the benefits of working with a professional including.
 These real estate experts can take care of things like:

 - Find and screening the right tenants

 - Making sure your business runs according to the laws and regulations

 Wondering How To Become a Landlord?